 The days of Sputnik and Laika feel like ancient history by now, but the legacy set by the Space Race is still very much alive today.
-Aboard the International Space Station, where space agencies — from the United States, Russia, Japan, Canada and various countries in Europe — convene, the two main languages in use are English and Russian.
-Coincidentally (or not), they’re the languages of the former Cold War rivals.
+Aboard the International Space Station, where space agencies — from the United States, Russia, Japan, Canada and other countries in Europe — convene, the two main languages in use are English and Russian.

 But language on the International Space Station becomes an increasingly complicated and urgent matter when you consider how high the stakes can get.
 Smooth communication isn’t just a matter of all the astronauts getting along on what are surely long and claustrophobic missions.
 It can also be a matter of life and death — of successfully landing a spacecraft or avoiding an accident.